What is Backdoor?

 3. Backdoor Trojans

-Trojans are malicious files that impersonate legitimate files to gain access to your device.
-After obtaining the necessary permissions, the Trojan can install itself on your device.
-In addition, trojan backdoors can allow attackers to access your files or install more severe malware on your device.
+Trojans are malicious files posing as legitimate ones to gain access to your device.
+Once acquiring necessary permissions, Trojans can install themselves and potentially allow attackers to access your files or introduce more severe malware onto your device.

 Rootkits are more advanced malicious programs capable of hiding their activities from the operating system, with the operating system granting them security privileges (root access).
 Rootkits can allow attackers to remotely access your device, modify files, monitor your activity, and harm your system.
 Rootkits can take the form of both software and physically changed computer chips.